Latirus williamlyonsi

 Latirus williamlyonsi is a species of sea snail, a marine gastropod mollusc in the family Fasciolariidae, the spindle snails, the tulip snails and their allies.

-Distribution
+Distribution and Habit

 There has been one instance of this marine species on the eastern coast of Florida, United States.

+Latirus williamlyonsi is endemic to the western Atlantic Ocean, with its primary range confined to the Florida Keys and southeastern Florida coastal areas.

+Collection records indicate occurrences in shallow coastal areas off Florida, including sites from Biscayne Bay to Key West and off Fort Pierce, based on specimens documented in the original description.
+The holotype (USNM 1152531) was dredged from 50 meters depth off Fort Pierce, Florida.
+The species is considered rare and highly localized, with no confirmed reports beyond these Florida localities.

+Historical distribution aligns with current knowledge, derived from the 2011 description by Petuch and Sargent.